 To Report an Accident Medical Expense Claim:

 Did you know that missing one item on your claim could delay payment?
 You can help us speed up the claim process by properly completing and mailing required information.
-The following guidelines and the Claim Submission Checklist (PDF) or (Word) will help you in filling out the forms and gathering information:
+The following guidelines and the Claim Submission Checklist (PDF) will help you in filling out the forms and gathering information:

 - The Policyholder must complete, date, and sign PART I-A of the Gerber Claim Form.

 - It is mandatory for the claimant, parent or guardian to complete PART I-B, including ALL other insurance information in full detail.
 Please note that signatures are required of the claimant, parent or guardian.

 - Eligible expenses will be paid only if they are in excess of other valid and collectible insurance or medical payment plan.
 If the claimant is covered by any other health insurance or medical payment plan, they must first submit claim to the primary insurance.
 After the primary insurance has paid benefits, then submit this claim form along with all EOBs (Explanation of Benefits) from the primary insurance.
 If the claimant has no other insurance, submit claim form along with itemized medical bills.

 - Attach all medical bills.
 All submitted medical bills must be itemized for service.
 A balance due statement is not acceptable and will only delay processing.
 A physician’s office should submit an invoice per CMS 1500.
 A hospital and/or emergency room should submit an invoice per UB04.
 CMS 1500 and UB04 are universal billing forms supplied by the physician’s office and/or hospital.